hweidner/check-mk-goodies/README.md

 They are used together with the Checkmk Linux agent.

-**Some of these scripts currently do not work with Checkmk 2.0.0 and Checkmk 2.0.0p1, due tu a bug in the Checkmk Agent.
+**Some of these scripts currently do not work with Checkmk 2.0.0 and Checkmk 2.0.0p1, due to a bug in the Checkmk Agent.
 Use the lastest Checkmk version 2.0.0p2 and ensure to install the latest Linux Agent on all monitored systems, or use Checkmk 1.6 or older.**
 This is the case for the `lscpu` and `k8s` checks, which use long